1970s Classic Brass Floor Lamp

 Manufacturer: S.A.
 Boulanger, Liege, Belgium.

-Other versions: Also made as a table lamp and a small bedside lamp.
+Other versions: This 1970s classic brass floor lamp also exists as a table lamp and a small bedside lamp.

 S.A.
 Boulanger produced several brass lamps in this “classic” style.
 2 bedside lamps in the style can be found here on Vintageinfo.
 Others were also made the same way as this floor lamp.